IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-mt/Provisioning-mt.md

 12. Click the **Provider Virtual Data Center** button.

 Clients can select a specific datacenter with in the selected location geography.
-Clients will want to have this flexibility as they deploy workloads that require higher availability across datacenters.
+Clients want to have this flexibility as they deploy workloads that require higher availability across datacenters.

 13. Click the **WDC07** datacenter.
 14. Click the **information** icon ![](_attachments/infoIcon.png) above the **Fast provisioning of VMs using linked clones** toggle button.